Kids of all ages like gardening, but what they get out of it changes as they grow older.

 Remember, keep it fun and keep it simple.
 As soon as it feels like hard work the kids will lose interest.

 Kids love a space they can call their own, so set aside an area just for them.
 In small spaces, a few pots and containers will be enough.
 If you have more room, create a raised garden bed, no higher than 40cm.
 This stops the kids walking on the plants yet still makes everything easy to reach.
-Remember, raised beds should only be built with hardwoods, never use treated pine as it contains arsenic.
+Raised beds can be built with hardwoods, Cypress or pine – just make sure the material you use hasn't been treated with arsenic.

 Pick your spot and then get the kids to help you weed it before adding some organic matter like compost.
 This will help the drainage and aeration, which in turn will help better plant growth.